-The Corporation provides orientation for new appointees to the Board of Directors and committees in the form of informal meetings with members of the Board and senior management, complemented by presentations on the main areas of the Corporation's business.
+The Corporation provides orientation for new appointees to the Board and committees in the form of informal meetings with members of the Board and senior management, complemented by presentations on the main areas of the Corporation's business.
+The Board does not formally provide continuing education to its directors, as directors are experienced members.
+The Board relies on professional assistance, when judged necessary, in order to be educated/updated on a particular topic.